-Natural England and Lake District Foundation are working in partnership to support the exciting developments for the England’s Coast Path (ECP).
-Once complete the footpath with be the longest waymarked coastal trail in the world at 2,700 miles, set for completion by 2020.
+Natural England and Lake District Foundation are working together in partnership with other organisations – including Cumbria Wildlife Trust, ArtGene, The University of Cumbria, The National Trust and The RNLI – to support exciting developments with the England Coast Path (ECP).
+Once complete, the ECP will be the longest waymarked coastal trail in the world at 2,700 miles!

-Living Coast: Cumbria has a long term vision to both improve the coastal environment of the North-West coast and to encourage social and economic reform to the area by engaging people with the coastal environment.
-To be able to deliver projects that support this vision requires sustainable financing.
+As part of the ECP developments, Cumbria has been successfully selected as one of three Living Coast projects; Living Coast: Cumbria has a long term vision to improve Cumbria’s coastal environment and to encourage social and economic reform to the area by better engaging people with this special place.

-The Lake District Foundation are working in partnership with Natural England to get engagement and investment from local large industries to support the Living Coast: Cumbria project.
+The Lake District Foundation are working in partnership with Natural England to engage with local businesses and large industries to support the Living Coast: Cumbria project.

 If you are interested in engaging with the Living Coast: Cumbria get in touch with Caroline Conway [email protected] / 01539 822622.

 The Living Coast project sees the England Coast Path (ECP) as more than just a path.
 It is a national programme with ambitions to use the completion of the ECP as way to better engage more people from more sectors of society with our coastal environment.

 The project is a visionary, coastscape scale programme for the whole of the English coastline.
 Living Coast: Cumbria will sit within this national framework but will deliver local partnership projects that have big benefits for nature and people.